rbos1995/TTT-Custom-Roles/CONVARS.md

 ttt_sprint_regenerate_traitor  0.12 // Sets stamina regeneration speed for traitors.
 (0.01-2)
 ttt_sprint_consume             0.2  // Sets stamina consumption speed.
 (0.1-5)

+// Logging
+ttt_debug_logkills 1 // Whether to log when a player is killed in the console ttt_debug_logroles 1 // Whether to log what roles players are assigned in the console

 // Double Jump
 multijump_default_jumps          1 // The amount of extra jumps players should get.
 Set to 0 to disable multiple jumps multijump_default_power          1 // Multiplier for the jump-power when multi jumping